asash/bert4rec_repro/README.md

 This repository contains the code and the documentation necessary to replicate our results reported in our RecSys 2022 paper "A Systematic Review and Replicability Study of BERT4Rec for Sequential Recommendation".

+The code includes benchmark of three available BERT4Rec implementations, as well as our own implementation of BERT4Rec based on Hugging Face Transformers library.

 if you use any part of this code, please cite using following BibTex:

 ```